weakphish/Shellcode-Extractor/README.md

 ========

 SHELLCODE-EXTRACTOR
-Tool used to extract shellcode and lenght from an object/binary file.
+Tool used to extract shellcode and length from an object/binary file.

 Copyright (C) 2017  Neetx